HalDav/IMU_GPS_fusion_for_position_estimation/README.md

 - This function uses TinyGPS library to receive and store data into relevant variables.

 positionEstimation();
 - Here pitch, roll and yaw are calculated.
 At first program decides if gyro and accelerometer errors are calculated.
 If not, error calculation cycle is done.
 Program takes first 50 IMU measurements and calculates average value of sensors measurements while device is not moving.
 These error values are later on used in calculations.
 For every sensor program calculates it´s eastimation on its own.
 For pitch accelerometer and gyroscope is used as well for roll.
 For yaw acclerometer cannot be used, thats why magnetometer is used instead.
 Also gyroscope is unable to start estimate on it´s own, that why it gets initial value from accelerometer or magnetometer.
-Another problem with gyro calculations is when next estimations exceeds 0-360 degree interval.
+Another problem with gyro calculations is when next estimations exceeds 0 - 360 degree interval.
 When this happens estimated values is 360 is subtracted from estimated value.
 On the other hand, when last estimated vlaue is near 0, sometimes next estimation can be in negative values - here 360 is added to estimation.

+complementaryFiltration();
+- Here two sensors estimations are merged into one.
+We can face one problem when we estimate around 0 degree angle.
+For example - gyro estimation might be somewhere around 270 - 360 degrees while accelerometer might be somewhere 0 - 90 degree interval.
+When we merge these two values, we get final final value somewhere around 180 degrees, which is in completely different directon.
+Here we values, which are in 270 - 360 interval move into 0 - (-90) degrees by substracting -360.
+When these two values are merged, final estimation is somewhere near 0 degrees, which is correct.
+Usually we trust more gyroscope, therefore we use 90% of gyroscope estimation and 10% from accelerometer.
+Those percentages are definetelly not set in stone and those number can be varied.

 kalman();
+- Here Kalman filter library is used to get some angle estimation corrections.

 imuLocationEstimation();
+- In this function location based on IMU measurements are calculated.
+Estimation works like this - last location is your next 0, 0, 0 point in Cartesian coordinate system from which we calculate vector to next position (which later on become 0, 0, 0 point).
+This vector length is calculated with integration of IMU speed (integrated IMU acceleration), vector direction is calculated thanks to pitch and yaw angle.
+Later on this vector is decomposed into three variables - x_distance, y_distance, z_distance - three points on Cartesion coordinate system.
+These three values are later on used as incrementsto longitude, latitude and altitude.

 valuesOut();
-Notes:
+- All estimated GPS and IMU values are sent via Serial1 in this function.